arroygit/website_trial/_pages/openings.md

 We can also host motivated students under the CeNSE research experience program.
 Details can be found in [here](https://www.cense.iisc.ac.in/ReserachExperienceProgram/)

-### "Coming together is the beginning.
+#### "Coming together is the beginning.
 Keeping together is progress.
-Working together is success" ― Henry Ford.
+Working together is success."

 #<figure>
 #<img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/Lab Team image.png" width="40%">